Texas Gov. Greg Abbott signs bill banning transgender girls from participating in female sports in schools

+Under House Bill 25, which will go into effect Jan.
+18, student-athletes will be allowed to participate in interscholastic athletic competitions only as part of teams that correspond to the sex listed on their birth certificates at or near the time of their birth.
+Modified birth certificates may be referred to only if they were edited to correct clerical errors, not if an individual legally changed sex on the document.

-Competitive school-level sports in Texas are overseen by the University Interscholastic League, which currently rules that students participate in teams in accordance with the gender listed on their birth certificate.
+Competitive school-level sports in Texas are overseen by the University Interscholastic League, which stipulates that students participate on teams in accordance with the gender listed on their birth certificates.
 The UIL, however, accepts legally modified birth certificates that individuals have changed to accurately reflect their gender identity.
 The new state law, which Abbott signed Monday, is expected to override this and be adopted by the UIL.

 State Rep. Valoree Swanson (R), who introduced the bill, has argued that the ban is needed to promote fairness in school sports by ensuring that sufficient athletic opportunities remain available for girls.

 “It’s so very, very important that we protect everything that women have gained in the last 50 years,” Swanson said during a hearing, according to the Texas Tribune.
-Swanson didn’t immediately respond to a request for comment.
+Swanson did not immediately respond to a request for comment.

 Mary Emily O’Hara, a spokesperson for GLAAD, an LGBTQ media advocacy organization, said bills limiting which sports transgender students can participate in are the “latest angle to attack LGBTQ rights.”
 O’Hara said the groups behind these sports bills are the same that rallied behind legislation prohibiting transgender individuals from accessing bathrooms designated for their gender identities.